High Dimensional Forecasting via Interpretable Vector Autoregression: Methodology

-Here, each of the $k^2$ pairs of components can have its own maxlag, such that $\hat\BB_{ij}^{(\ell:p)}=\bm{0}$ may occur for different values of $\ell$ for each pair $i$ and $j$.
+Here, each of the $k^2$ pairs of components can have its own maxlag, such that $\PhiB_{ij}^{(\ell:p)}=\boldsymbol{0}$ may occur for different values of $\ell$ for each pair $i$ and $j$.
 While this model is the most flexible of the three, it also borrows the least strength across the different components.
-When $\LL_{ij}$ differ for all $i$ and $j$, we expect this method to do well, whereas when, for example $\LL_{ij}=L_i$, we expect it to be inefficient relative to \eqref{OV1}. \end{enumerate}

-Since all three objectives are based on hierarchical group lasso penalties, a unified computational approach to solve each is detailed in the next section.
+When $\LL_{ij}$ differ for all $i$ and $j$, we expect this method to do well, whereas when, for example $\LL_{ij}=L_i$, we expect it to be inefficient relative to \eqref{OV1}. \end{enumerate} Since all three penalty functions are based on hierarchical group lasso penalties, a unified computational approach to solve each is detailed in Section \ref{Sec3}.
+First, we discuss theoretical properties of HLag.